sspackman99/sspackman99.github.io/_posts/2025-01-06-Using-Transformers-to-Analyze-Tweets.md

 ## Results

 Along with the algorithm, the BERTopic package also includes neat custom Plotly plots that demonstrate the results.
 That's what I use for the plots below.
+This first plot used HDBSCAN as the clustering method.
+HDBSCAN is a unique clustering method in that you do not have to specify beforehand the number of clusters you think there are, it finds the optimal number for you.
+In this case, HDBSCAN found 94 different topics/clusters.

+*Also as a note, because there are so many topics the graph can become rather busy.
+I find that double-clicking on the legend unselects all of the topics, then you can single-click on the topics that you want to display*

+The largest cluster is a cluster of just hyperlinks.
+It looks like it is not uncommon at all for Trump to tweet out links to his followers.
+The second largest topic is Trump sending out thank yous and encouragment while on the campaign trail.
+The third most common topic is about Joe Biden, and so on.

+<iframe src="/assets/plots/bertopic_visualize_documents_plot.html" width="100%" height="800px"></iframe>